-Contact by Law Enforcement, Social Services, or by Court Order interview students without a court order for the purpose of investigating suspected child abuse.
+Contact by Law Enforcement, Social Services, or by Court Order

+State Law requires that Department of Human Services employees, local law enforcement, or agents of the Crimes against Children Division of the Department of Arkansas State Police, may interview students without a court order for the purpose of investigating suspected child abuse.
 In instances where the interviewers deem it necessary, they may exercise a "72-hour hold" without first obtaining a court order.
 Other questioning of students by non-school personnel shall be granted only with a court order directing such questioning, with permission of the parents of a student (or the student if above eighteen [18] years of age), or in response to a subpoena or arrest warrant.